bwc126/Autofab-concepts/README.md

 # Autofab-concepts
-Conceptual development and modeling of an automatic fabricator based on contemporary technology
+Conceptual development and modeling of an automatic fabricator based on contemporary technology.

+Key Goals:

+-Capable of transforming simple chemical inputs into complex organic and inorganic chemicals, additively-manufactured products, and assemblies incorporating SMD's and other mass produced components.

+-Total self-replication except SMD's (for now).

-*Current Status: Very Early Development (v0.1)*
+*Current Status: Early Development (v0.2)*

 ## Chemical Processing (ChPU)
 Uses modular microfluidic components to process chemicals from simple inputs.